Emergency root canal work: when is it needed?

 If you’re in pain and feel that you may be suffering from a dental problem requiring root canal work, we recommend you get to a dentist ASAP.
-Many people are unnecessarily fearful and confused about root canal work, so in this article we’re going to explain some basics.

 Generally speaking, emergency root canal work is required for either of the following two cases: